rolger/cucumber-diseases-java/README.md

 Java implementation of the Cucumber Diseases workshop

 ## Installation
 For the workshop Java 17 or later is a pre-requisite for building und runnnig the Cucumber features.
-It needs to be installed before the installation can begin.
+It needs to be installed before the local setup.

 ### Local